btoll/serial-number-generator/README.md

 ## Environment Variables

-This project uses the [dotenv] module to load all environment variables needed by the runtime and the SQL Server database.
+This project uses the [dotenv] module to load all environment variables needed by the runtime for the `SQL Server` database.
 This file is called `.env` and is located in the root of the project.

 ## Misc